astronomer/docs/astro/manage-connections-variables.md

 - Only available with Astro Runtime 9.3.0 and greater.
 - You can't see connections defined in the Cloud UI in the Airflow UI.
 - You need`WORKSPACE_OPERATOR` or `WORKSPACE_OWNER` user permissions.
-- You can't programmatically import connections to the Environment Manager from your local environment.
+- You can't programmatically import connections or Airflow vaiables to the Environment Manager from your local environment.

 :::info